vykuang/toronto-service-calls-2023/docs/potholes.md

   - [`terraform-google-gcloud`](https://registry.terraform.io/modules/terraform-google-modules/gcloud/google/latest) is a terraform wrapper for gcloud
   - useful to programmatically enable `service usage` and `cloud resource manager` API, which are pre-requisites to enabling *other* APIs via terraform
   - those APIs are enabled automatically if a project is created via console
+- `google_bigquery_job` for loading geojson as a table in our dataset
+  - `Error creating Job: googleapi: Error 404: Not found: Dataset`???

 ## Transform